13 things you must know before travelling to Iceland

 As much as I’m eager to show you all the cool spots we visited, let’s start with all the things you need to know before visiting the country.

 Iceland is expensive.
 Coming from London I didn’t expect to find a big difference, but to my surprise I found most things more expensive than in the UK.
-We saved a bit by taking Wayfarer camping food in the country, but be aware there is a 3 kg per person limit on food you can take in and uncooked meat and milk products are not permitted, Their currency is Icelandic Krona.
+We saved a bit by taking Wayfarer camping food in the country, but be aware there is a 3 kg per person limit on food you can take in and uncooked meat and milk products are not permitted, The currency in Iceland is the Icelandic Krona.
 (ISK) We exchanged some money in the UK before out trip, as I’m very old fashioned and like paying with cash, but they accept debit cards everywhere.

 There are toilets at most attractions, national parks, but it can take time from getting from one to the other, so using nature as your toilet is very common.
 Just make sure you don’t leave any toilet paper behind!